 Where can I park?

-While The Manitoba Museum does not have its own parking lot (we are tenants of the Manitoba Centennial Centre), there is plenty of parking nearby!
+The Manitoba Museum does not own or control any parking lot (we are tenants of the Manitoba Centennial Centre), however, there is plenty of parking nearby!
 Your options are:

-- Parking on all the streets surrounding The Museum.
+- Parking on all the streets surrounding the Museum, where designated.
 It’s free between 5:30 PM and 9:00 AM the following morning.
 Do NOT leave any valuables in your vehicles.
-Please not that from Dec.
-1 to March 1 there is a Snow Route Parking Ban on most streets surrounding The Museum.
+Please note that from Dec.
+1 to March 1 there is a Snow Route Parking Ban on most streets surrounding the Museum.

-- Secure, underground parking at the Manitoba Centennial Centre parking lot, entrance off of Lily St. Identify yourself as a Sleepover participant and only pay the full evening rate of $10, if you depart before 9:00 AM the following morning.
-Please note tht this lot is first-come, first-served and can fill up on nights where multiple events are going on in the vicinity.
+- Secure, underground parking at the Manitoba Centennial Centre parking lot, entrance off of Lily St. Identify yourself as a Sleepover participant and only pay the full evening rate of $12, if you depart before 9:00 AM the following morning.
+Please note that this lot is first-come, first-served and can fill up on nights where multiple events are going on in the vicinity.

 Although The Manitoba Museum makes every effort to check information and make parking near our facility accessible to Sleepover participants, those with vehicles are responsible for any costs associated with parking.